-In order to have the Cisco EX series TelePresence system work in the FIPS-Approved mode, a Crypto Officer should perform the following operations:
+In order to have the Cisco C series codec server work in the FIPS-Approved mode, a Crypto Officer should perform the following operations:

-- The tamper-evident labels shall be installed for the module to operate in a FIPS Approved mode of operation.
-Refer to Section 'Physical Security' of this document for directions to apply the tamperevident labels. - 2.
+- 1. The tamper-evident labels shall be installed for the module to operate in a FIPS Approved mode of operation.
+Refer to Section 'Physical Security' of this document for directions to apply the tamper-evident labels. - 2.
 Log in to SSH or RS232.
-If the unit has not been previously used, the module should be on a closed network.
+If the unit has not been previously used, the codec should be on a closed network.
 The username is "admin" and the password is blank. - 3.
 Switch from non-FIPS mode to FIPS mode, by inputting the command "xCommand Security FIPSmode Activate Confirm: Yes" and hit the "enter" key on your keyboard.
-The connection will be terminated because the module is being rebooted. - 4.
+The connection will be terminated because the codec is being rebooted. - 4.
 Log into SSH again, and enforce password policy by entering "systemtools securitysettings ask", and change the following settings when prompted and set them to the values displayed in the square brackets (all other prompts can be left unaltered by pressing enter):